 Is your website down?
 Quickly tweet about it to your followers.
 Has your shipping partner notified you of a delay?
 Let your customers know immediately.
 Own up to any issue before it even happens.
 Keep your customers aware of updates and glitches in your brand too.
 If you are bold enough, ask them for advice.
 Here’s how Adobe tweeted to their followers about a bug in their system.

 Customers are not picky, they are mindful.
 So it is important to treat them right.
 If they have taken the time, money and effort to invest in your brand and buy from you, a personal thank you note alone goes a long way.

 If you have a business on Instamojo, you can take care of your customers easily.
-Instamojo’s leads manager collects customer information in one place for you to send out personalised emails and respond to them quickly.
+Instamojo’s eCommerce CRM collects customer information in one place for you to send out personalised emails and respond to them quickly.